 Staff Governor - Mr H Cartwright

-"I have been working at Elm Tree since 2018 and I am currently the School Business Manager and Designated Safeguarding Lead.
+"I have been a part of the Elm Tree team since 2018 and I am currently the School Manager and Designated Safeguarding Lead.
 I became a school governor as I have a strong passion in ensuring that the school raises educational standards, encourages pupil morale, development, and provides a safe, nurturing and encouraging environment.
 I have thoroughly enjoyed my time at Elm Tree so far and I am extremely proud to be part of such a successful team."

 Staff Governor - Miss K Wainwright